 Read more in the medical academics handbook (PDF).

-Consultants in England and Northern Ireland are eligible for two additional days leave after seven years of service, but there is no such entitlement for specialty doctors, staff grades and associate specialists.
+Consultants in England and Northern Ireland are eligible for two additional days leave after seven years of service, but there is no such entitlement for specialty doctors, staff grades and associate specialists on the pre-2021 contracts.

-It is BMA policy that the entitlement should also apply.
+It is BMA policy that the entitlement should also apply to SAS doctors.
 The SAS doctors committee has written to all LNCs (local negotiating committees) asking them to negotiate this locally, and we’re aware that many have agreed to recognise the seniority of those in the SAS grades in this way.

 Please contact your HR department or LNC to ascertain whether this has been agreed in your trust.